 The English Program offers minors that students may use to supplement their majors and make themselves more marketable.
-For more information on the English and Professional Writing minors, please contact Erin Murphy, English Program Coordinator, at [email protected].
+For more information on the English and Professional Writing minors, please contact Megan Simpson, English Program Coordinator, at [email protected].

 This minor allows students not majoring in English to select any combination of English courses to meet their needs (with the exception of ENGL 4, 15, 30, and 202, which do not count towards the minor).
 Students may focus on literature or creative writing courses, or on a combination of the two.
 Courses that help students improve their critical reading and writing skills are valuable, regardless of students' educational and professional goals.
 For details on requirements for the English minor, visit the University Bulletin.